Bayesian Methods in Economics and Finance

 Partecipants who wish to attend two or three Courses, are allowed the following reduced fees per Course

-- Students, PhD students and temporary university staff: 550€ per Course
+- Students, new graduated students, PhD students and temporary university staff: 550€ per Course

 - University staff: 700€ per Course